-As of September 2020, Maine is one of only 10 states that does not allow voters to register online.
-Bills enabling online registration failed to pass in 2015 (League testimony, LD 770) and again, in 2019.
+When the COVID pandemic emerged in 2020, limiting in-person voter services, Maine was one of only 10 states that did not allow voters to register online.
+Bills enabling online registration failed to pass in 2015 (League testimony, LD 770) and again in 2019.
 Our testimony on LD 1570 was supportive overall, while warning that requiring a driver's license or state I.D. to use the system, as proposed in the bill, would discriminate against voters who lack the means to obtain those credentials.

 In March 2020, the COVID-19 emergency forced the adjournment of the legislature and the closure of municipal offices across Maine for months.
 In response, a coalition of advocacy groups, led by LWVME, began meeting in April to plan for the protection of voters' rights and elections under pandemic conditions.
 In letters to the secretary of state and the governor, the group called for emergency measures to compensate for the barriers to voting created by health precautions.
-While it seemed unlikely that the secretary of state's office could implement a full online voter registration system in time for the November 3 general election, the coalition pressed for a hybrid system that would allow voters to email their registration forms to their clerks, and upload their supporting documents to a secure online drop box.
-However, the state made no changes to its current, paper-based system for the COVID-19 elections of 2020.
+However, the state made no changes to its paper-based system for the COVID-19 elections of 2020.